Understanding Types Of Psychiatrists

 Content warning: Please be advised, the below article might mention substance use-related topics that could be triggering to the reader.
 If you or someone you love is struggling with substance use, contact SAMHSA’s National Helpline at 1-800-662-HELP (4357).
 Support is available 24/7.
 Please see our Get Help Now page for more immediate resources.

-Like all fields of medicine, psychiatry has specialists for specific fields of study.
-Some find those specialties confusing, and when seeking psychiatric help, they may be unsure of what kind of psychiatrist to see.
+Like all fields of medicine, the field of psychiatry involves specialization in specific areas of study.
+Some people may find those specialties confusing, and when seeking psychiatric help, they may be unsure of what type of psychiatrist to see.
 If you are considering seeing a psychiatrist to address specific mental health challenges, it can be beneficial to understand those fields to choose a psychiatrist that best suits your needs.

 What’s the difference between a psychiatrist and a psychologist?

-Although they all treat mental health conditions, there are fundamental differences between psychiatrists and psychologists.
-Psychiatrists are medical doctors with medical training and residency specializing in mental health.
-Within that field, there are deeper specialties that psychiatrists can train in.
-Psychiatrists can prescribe medications to treat a diagnosable mental health condition, such as generalized anxiety disorder, and they’re also able to ensure that any prescribed drugs will not interact with other prescriptions that patients may take for other health conditions.
+Although many mental health professionals treat mental health conditions, there are fundamental differences between psychiatrists and psychologists.
+Psychiatrists are medical doctors with medical training and residency experience specializing in mental health.
+Within the field, there are deeper specialties that psychiatrists can train in.
+Psychiatrists can prescribe medications to treat a diagnosable mental health condition, such as generalized anxiety disorder, and they’re also able to ensure that any prescribed medications will not interact with other prescriptions that patients may take for other health conditions.
 In addition to medications, psychiatrists may perform medical procedures to treat patients, such as electroconvulsive therapy (ECT).

-Many types of psychiatrists begin their careers with general psychiatry and move forward from there to specialize in certain areas, such as child and adolescent psychiatry, geriatric psychiatry, or addiction psychiatry, among others.
+Some psychiatrists begin their careers with general psychiatry and move forward from there to specialize in certain areas, such as child and adolescent psychiatry, geriatric psychiatry, or addiction psychiatry, among other specializations.

 A psychiatrist’s career begins with a residency program after medical school.
-Depending on their field of study, psychiatrists may undergo additional studies and residency programs.
-Some psychiatrists decide to simply practice general psychiatry without specializing in a specific population or clinical issue.
+Depending on their field of study, psychiatrists may undergo additional studies and fellowship programs.
+Some psychiatrists decide to continue practicing general psychiatry without specializing in a specific population or clinical issue.

 What mental health services do psychiatrists provide?